|

 The church community: Clergy, the lay community, stewards and tourists define St Paul's community.
 As central London's Church of England cathedral, St Paul's is often the spiritual focus of the nation.
 Since the first service took place in 1697, events of overwhelming importance to the country have been celebrated, mourned and commemorated.
 Two days after my visit, Archbishop Rowan Williams stepped into Wren's angel-graced pulpit.

-The neighbourhood: The cathedral is surrounded by tall, clean buildings, but on the day of my visit, I discovered its immediate neighbour safely hidden by flower bushes in the shadow of the great building.
+The cathedral is surrounded by tall, clean buildings, but on the day of my visit, I discovered its immediate neighbour safely hidden by flower bushes in the shadow of the great building.
 Sleeping on a bench with pillows and a sleeping bag, he looked quite cosy and secure, his shoes neatly tucked under his bed.

 The cast: Precentor Canon Lucy Winkett led the worship.
 Virger: Karl Huber.
 Reader: David Duff.
 Karl and David are members of St Paul's lay community.